-How to identify and treat paper wasps
+How to identify and get rid of paper wasps

 The guest that makes nests: tackling paper wasps around your home